Successfully integrating AI in industry

 Adaptation to specific conditions

-The specific requirements and processes of each company require a tailored implementation of AI solutions.
-This includes technical adjustments and careful integration into existing system landscapes in order to achieve real efficiency and benefits.
+The specific requirements and processes of each company necessitate a customized implementation of AI solutions.
+This involves technical adjustments and careful integration into existing system landscapes in order to achieve real efficiency and benefits.

 Costs and resources

 The introduction of AI often involves high initial investment.
 Companies must invest not only in the technology itself, but also in the necessary infrastructure and qualified personnel.
-A careful cost-benefit analysis is crucial to ensure that the company has the necessary resources to successfully implement AI.
+Careful cost-benefit analysis is crucial to ensure that the company has the necessary resources to successfully implement the technology.

 However, the early decision to invest in artificial intelligence will inevitably pay off for your company.
-It is advisable to start now rather than considering the introduction of AI later under time pressure, so as not to lose touch.
+It is advisable to start now rather than considering the introduction of AI later under time pressure, so as not to fall behind.

 IT/AI maturity of the industry

-Many industrial companies are entering uncharted territory with AI.
-They must learn to view AI systems not as ordinary components, but as complex systems that require specialised knowledge and new approaches.
+Many industrial companies are breaking new ground with AI.
+They must learn to view AI systems not as ordinary components, but as complex systems that require specialized knowledge and new approaches.

 Employee acceptance and participation